A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Beam tracing results

+For the X-mode beams, the optimal toroidal launch angle does not vary significantly with frequency, so $\varphi_t = 5^\circ$ can be used to avoid severe mismatch, see Fig.~\ref{fig:Xmodemismatch}(a) and Fig.~\ref{fig:Xmodemismatch}(d).
+The toroidal launch angle for zero mismatch remains nearly constant because the beam reaches cutoff at about the same location in the pedestal for any frequency from 40~GHz to 60~GHz, see Fig.~\ref{fig:Cutoffs}.

-This analysis shows that for a given toroidal launch angle, some frequencies will be matched, but other frequencies will be mismatched, and thus, the backscattered power received would be significantly reduced if the wrong toroidal launch angle is used.
-Furthermore, the range of measurable frequencies for each toroidal angle is different and generally does not span the entire 20~GHz range.
-Hence, toroidal steering with a tunable frequency channel should be used to ensure that beams are not severely mismatched.
-To probe turbulent fluctuations in the pedestal region, lower beam frequencies with a broader range (40--52~GHz for X-mode and 40--48~GHz for O-mode) should be used with a toroidal launch angle of around $8^\circ$ to optimise beams of these frequencies because the optimal toroidal launch angle for zero mismatch is the same.
-On the other hand, to probe a particular location in the core, a narrow range of beam frequencies should be used together with an appropriate toroidal launch angle, because a single toroidal launch angle cannot be used to optimise higher frequency beams probing different locations in the core.
-For this specific profile, to probe fluctuations located at around $\rho$ = 0.30 using a poloidal launch angle of $-40^\circ$ with X-mode beams, a toroidal launch angle of $1^\circ$ should be used together with a narrow frequency range of 56--58~GHz.
-Either way, there is no single compromise angle where one is able to obtain significant backscattered from both the edge and the core channels.
+However, the optimal toroidal launch angle can generally vary with frequency, as seen in the O-mode case, where it has a noticeable variation in the optimal toroidal launch angle from 54~GHz onwards, see Fig.~\ref{fig:Omodemismatch}(a) and Fig.~\ref{fig:Omodemismatch}(d).
+This is because when an O-mode beam is propagated with frequencies above 54~GHz, it penetrates the pedestal and reaches cutoff at a very different location, see Fig.~\ref{fig:Cutoffs}.
+Hence, for a given toroidal launch angle, some frequencies will be matched while others will be mismatched, and the measurable frequency range for each toroidal angle varies and typically does not span the entire 20~GHz range.
+Therefore, toroidal steering with a tunable frequency channel should be used to prevent severe mismatch.

+In practice, to probe fluctuations in the pedestal, a broad range of beam frequencies (40--60~GHz for X-mode and 40--54~GHz for O-mode) can be used with a toroidal angle of around $5^\circ$ to optimise beams of lower frequencies, since the optimal angle for zero mismatch is the same for these beams.
+However, to probe a particular location in the core, a narrow frequency range should be used with an appropriate toroidal launch angle.
+For this specific profile, to probe fluctuations at $\rho$ = 0.30 using O-mode beams launched at $-36.5^\circ$, a frequency range of 55--56~GHz should be used, together with a toroidal launch angle of around $1^\circ$ to optimise these beams.
+Either way, there is no single compromise angle that provides significant backscattering from both the edge and core channels.

+Finally, we note that the variation of the cutoff location with toroidal launch angle is negligible.
+Similarly, the measured scattering wavenumber depends only weakly on toroidal launch angle, with 10 to 20\% variation across the studied range.
+While such variation might be important for interpreting experiments, it does not make a significant difference in the design of our DBS system.